Information Technology Act Of 2000: Key Provisions, Responsibilities, And Amendments

 The Telecom dispute settlement and appellate tribunal, as designated by Section 48 of the Act, serves as the appellate tribunal for matters under the Information Technology Act, 2000, as per the Telecom Regulatory Authority of India Act, 1997.
 This amendment came into effect after the Finance Act of 2017.

-Appeals from orders issued by the controller or adjudicating officer are directed to the tribunal, unless the order is reached with the consent of all involved parties, which precludes an appeal.
-The tribunal is tasked with resolving appeals promptly, ensuring disposal within a maximum of six months from the appeal’s filing date, as stipulated in Section 57.
+Appeals from orders issued by the controller or adjudicating officer are directed to the tribunal.
+Unless the order is reached with the consent of all involved parties, which precludes an appeal.
+The tribunal is tasked with resolving appeals promptly.
+This ensures disposal within a maximum of six months from the appeal’s filing date, as stipulated in Section 57.

 In case a person is dissatisfied with the tribunal’s order or decision, Section 62 grants the right to appeal to the High Court within 60 days from the issuance of such an order.

 Regarding its powers, outlined in Section 58, the tribunal operates independently of the Code of Civil Procedure, 1908, instead adjudicating matters based on principles of natural justice.
-However, it possesses the same powers as a civil court under the Code, which include summoning individuals, taking oaths, requesting document production, receiving evidence via affidavits, conducting witness examinations, reviewing decisions, and dismissing applications as necessary.
+However, it possesses the same powers as a civil court under the Code.
+This includes summoning individuals, taking oaths, requesting document production, receiving evidence via affidavits, conducting witness examinations, reviewing decisions, and dismissing applications as necessary.
 These powers empower the tribunal to effectively adjudicate disputes and appeals related to information technology matters.

 Amendments To The Information Technology Act: Sections 66A And 69A

 The 2008 amendment to the Information Technology Act included significant changes to Section 66A, which became highly controversial.
-This section imposed penalties for sending offensive messages through electronic means, including messages that could incite hatred or threaten national security.
+This section imposed penalties for sending offensive messages through electronic means.
+It includes messages that could incite hatred or threaten national security.
 However, the term “offensive” was not clearly defined, leading to numerous arrests based on this vague criterion.
 Ultimately, the Supreme Court struck down Section 66A in the 2015 case of Shreya Singhal v.
 Union of India.

-Another important amendment was made to Section 69A, granting the government the authority to block internet sites to protect national security and integrity.
+Another important amendment was made to Section 69A.
+This granted the government the authority to block internet sites to protect national security and integrity.
 This section also allowed authorities or intermediaries to monitor or decrypt personal information stored with them.

 2018 Government Guidelines For Intermediaries